reflectometry/direfl/doc/sphinx/index.rst

    contain the root `toctree` directive.

 The Direct Inversion Reflectometry (DiRefl) application generates a scattering length density (SLD) profile of a thin film or free form sample using two neutron scattering datasets without the need to perform a fit of the data.
 DiRefl also has a simulation capability for creating datasets from a simple model description of the sample material.

 .. htmlonly::
    :Release: |version|
    :Date:    |today|

-   Download pdf version `here <Inversion.pdf>`_
+   Download pdf version `here <DirectInversion.pdf>`_

 .. toctree::
    :maxdepth: 2